Skip to content

 • data_dir: Directory for local database storage.
 When empty, uses platform-specific default locations

-• vacuum_retention_seconds: When documents are added/updated, old table versions older than this are removed.
-Default: 86400 seconds (1 day, safe for concurrent connections).
+• vacuum_retention_seconds: When vacuum runs, old table versions older than this threshold are removed.
+Default: 86400 seconds (1 day).
 Set to 0 for aggressive cleanup (removes all old versions immediately)

 Remote Storage